habitat-sh/habitat/components/docs-chef-io/content/habitat/package_naming_conventions.md

   - The value of **name** should match the name of the project it represents, plus the major and minor version of the package being supported (as a suffix).
   - The plan file should be located within a directory of the same name (including the suffix) in this repository.

   {{< note >}}
   Romantic versions appear like a SemVer in format but may/can/will introduce breaking changes as part of a “minor” update.
-Resulting in Version X.Y having a breaking change versus X.Z
+This results in Version X.Y having a breaking change versus X.Z.
+  {{< /note >}}

-Example: core/foo3_0, core/ foo3_1, core/ foo3_2, and/or core/foo3_3
+  For example, core/foo3_0, core/ foo3_1, core/ foo3_2, and/or core/foo3_3.

+- If the project does not use SemVer:
+  For example, builder-api, perl.
+  The packages will be reviewed package to package and refresh to refresh.

+{{< note >}}
+Even though a package name may be altered to include a major (and minor) version suffix, package versions are never altered from their project's source.
+For example, if the package uses a DateVer schema where it is YYYYMMDD, this will not be reformatted to YYYY.MM.DD.
+This is to ensure the CVE detection process and automated build and detection systems can refer to the exact publishers' versions.
 {{< /note >}}